amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 ![ECR URI](images/0-ecr-monolith-uri.png)

-Go back in your Cloud 9 IDE and build the monolith docker image (you should still be in the monolith directory) using the following command:
+Go back to your Cloud 9 IDE.
+Notice in the file tree that a few project files were downloaded for you.
+In the bash shell, navigate to the monolith directory and build the monolith docker image:

 <pre>
+$ cd monolith
 $ docker build -t monolith .
 </pre>